-1031.09 RAP in Aggregate Surface Course and Aggregate Wedge Shoulders, Type B. The use of RAP in aggregate surface course (temporary access entrances only) and aggregate wedge shoulders, Type B shall be as follows.
+1031.09 RAP in Aggregate Surface Course and Aggregate Wedge Shoulders, Type B. The use of RAP or FRAP in aggregate surface course and aggregate shoulders shall be as follows.

 - (a) Stockpiles and Testing.
 RAP stockpiles may be any of those listed in Article 1031.02, except "Non-Quality" and "FRAP".
 The testing requirements of Article 1031.03 shall not apply.
-RAP used shall be according to the current Bureau of Materials and Physical Research's Policy Memorandum, "Reclaimed Asphalt Pavement (RAP) for Aggregate Applications". - (b) Gradation.
-One hundred percent of the RAP material shall pass the 1 1/2 in.
-(37.5 mm) sieve.
-The RAP material shall be reasonably well graded from coarse to fine.
-RAP material that is gap-graded or single sized will not be accepted."
+RAP used shall be according to the current Bureau of Materials and Physical Research's Policy Memorandum, "Reclaimed Asphalt Pavement (RAP) for Aggregate Applications" - (b) Gradation.
+The RAP material shall meet the gradation requirements for CA 6 according to Article 1004.01(c), except the requirements for the minus No. 200 (75 μm) sieve shall not apply.
+The sample for the RAP material shall be air dried to constant weight prior to being tested for gradation."